You Pick, I Pick, We All Pick

 From berries and flowers to apples and peaches, dozens of u-pick farms dot the Tualatin Valley, allowing visitors to unleash their inner farmers.

 During summer months, lavender farms fill the valley air with the relaxing scent of lavender in July and August.
 Visit a u-cut lavender farms and take home a bundle of freshly cut lavender, dried and culinary lavender, oils, soaps and bath products.
-Don’t miss the annual Oregon Lavender Festival, held at various lavender farms each July.
+Don’t miss the annual Helvetia Lavender Festival, held at Helvetia Lavender and Christmas Tree Farm each July.

 One of the best ways to see the vastness and natural beauty of the Tualatin Valley and to taste the region’s agricultural bounty is along the designated Vineyard and Valley Scenic Tour Route.
 This 60-mile route showcases dozens of u-pick farms, lavender farms, vineyards and farm stands.